Qortal/Brooklyn/Documentation/admin-guide/cgroup-v2.rst

 		The number of processes belonging to this cgroup killed by any kind of OOM killer.

-          oom_group_kill
-                The number of times a group OOM has occurred.

   memory.events.local
 	Similar to memory.events but the fields in the file are local to the cgroup i.e. not hierarchical.
 The file modified event